n1lby73/remote-shutdown/README.md

 ```

-Imported a libary that helps us create or turn any of the arduino pins into TX and RX pins
+Imported a library that helps us create or turn any of the arduino pins into TX and RX pins

 ### Reason
-The bluetooth module makes use of RX and TX pin to tranfer and receive data from your mobile device to the arduino board, It's a good thing we create a custom RX and TX pin with the help of the library as it is not advisable to make use of arduino default RX and TX pin
+The bluetooth module makes use of RX and TX pin to transfer and receive data from your mobile device to the arduino board, It's a good thing we create a custom RX and TX pin with the help of the library as it is not advisable to make use of arduino default RX and TX pin

 ```
 SoftwareSerial customSerial(3,4);